 In the casino, crystal chandeliers run the length of the ceiling, while natural light from the hotel's front entrance permeates the floor, which includes an array of games, from baccarat to slot machines.
 There is a glass-enclosed high-limit table area as well as high-limit slots.
 The Superbook, an enormous race and sports book spanning more than 30,000 square feet, includes a VIP section for high rollers, the non-smoking Ultimate Fan Cave, a deli and the Eighth Pole Bar.

 Accommodations at the LVH are elegantly appointed and feature several modern amenities.
 The standard and premium rooms offer plush pillow-top mattresses, fine bed linens, flat-screen televisions, internet access and MP3 ports.
 A simple upgrade gives guests access to the exclusive executive experience of the Resorts Club lounge, located on the 24th floor of the hotel's North Tower.
 Resorts Club guests enjoy complimentary breakfast, afternoon snacks and an evening wine and cheese reception as well as current newspapers and concierge services.

 Guests may want to indulge in a relaxing body treatment at the The Spa, play a game of tennis or lay out by the hotel's palm tree-lined third-floor pool with its stunning views of the Strip.
+There's also a state-of-the-art cardio room for fitness buffs.
 Guests may also want to shop in one of the LVH's many gift stores, carrying everything from souvenirs to apparel and jewelry.

 With its proximity to the Las Vegas Monorail, it's easy to travel from the LVH to just about anywhere on the world-famous Strip.
 But considering the wide variety of entertainment, dining and gaming options offered, you may never want to leave!